Para table tennis

 Table tennis at the 1992 Summer Paralympics.

-Para table tennis is a parasports which follows the rules set by the International Table Tennis Federation (ITTF).
+Para table tennis is a Para sport that follows the rules set by the International Table Tennis Federation (ITTF).
 The usual table tennis rules are in effect with slight modifications for wheelchair athletes.
 Athletes from disability groups can take part.
 Athletes receive classifications between 1 and 11.
 Classes 1–5 are for those in wheelchairs and classes 6–10 for those who have disabilities that allow them to play standing.
 Within those groups, the higher classification means the more function the athlete has.
 Class 11 is defined for players with an intellectual disability.

+History

+Para table tennis made its first appearance in the Paralympic Games in Rome 1960 and has been included in every Games since.

+At the first Paralympic Games there were 11 medals which were contested by 35 athletes (20 men and 15 women) from 10 countries.
+Great Britain topped the medal table with a gold, followed by the Netherlands with a silver medal and Austria with a bronze.
+While Rome 1960 only featured athletes in wheelchairs, the growth in popularity of the sport meant a greater range of impairments were included for future Paralympic Games.
+Standing players were added in 1976, and in 1980 athletes with cerebral palsy and intellectual impairments were also included.
+The first Para table tennis World Championship was held in the Netherlands in 1990 with most gold medals won by Germany.
+Para table tennis has over 40 million competitive players and many recreational ones, marking it as the third largest played Paralympic sport, practiced in over 100 countries.

 Classification

-The roles of classification are to determine eligibility to compete for athletes with disability and to group athletes equitably for competition purposes.
+The roles of classification are to determine eligibility to compete for athletes with disabilities and to group athletes equitably for competition purposes.
 Athletes are grouped by reference to functional ability, resulting from their impairment.